Straight Edge Society: Feud with Rey Mysterio

-Feud with Big Show, split and aftermath
+Feud with Big Show, split, and aftermath

-The following week on SmackDown, Punk got into a verbal altercation with Big Show with regards to the upcoming Money in the Bank pay-per-view and a ladder custom made for Big Show; retaliating against an attack from The Straight Edge Society, Big Show chased Punk up the ladder and pulled his mask off, revealing his bald head.
+The following week on SmackDown, CM Punk got into a verbal altercation with Big Show with regards to the upcoming Money in the Bank pay-per-view and a ladder custom made for Big Show; retaliating against an attack from The Straight Edge Society, Big Show chased Punk up the ladder and pulled his mask off, revealing his bald head.
 On the July 23 episode of SmackDown, after the "mystery man" wrestled and lost to Big Show, the mystery man's mask was then pulled off, revealing him to be Joey Mercury.
 The next week on SmackDown, Punk berated the three other members, stating that they are nothing without him; this changed after Gallows lost to Big Show later in the night by disqualification after all four members of The Straight Edge Society attacked Big Show and crushed his hand repeatedly on the steel steps, with Punk revealing that his arm had healed.
 Big Show then challenged all three members of The Straight Edge Society in a 3-on-1 handicap match at SummerSlam, which Big Show won.
-On the following episode of SmackDown, Serena and Gallows competed in a tag team match against Big Show and Kelly Kelly, which if Gallows and Serena lost, they would be kicked out of The Straight Edge Society, which they won.
+On the following episode of SmackDown, Serena and Gallows competed in a tag team match against Big Show and Kelly Kelly, which they won; if Gallows and Serena had lost, they would be kicked out of The Straight Edge Society.

-On the August 27 episode of SmackDown, after defeating JTG, Punk ordered The Straight Edge Society to assault Big Show during his match with Gallows, but Big Show defeated Gallows, showing signs of discontinuity in the Straight Edge Society.
+On the August 27 episode of SmackDown, after defeating JTG, Punk ordered The Straight Edge Society to assault Big Show during his match with Gallows.
+Big Show defeated Gallows, showing signs of discontinuity in the Straight Edge Society.
 Later on in the night, WWE.com announced that Serena was released from her contract, severing her ties to The Straight Edge Society.
 On the September 3 episode of SmackDown, after losing a handicap match to Big Show, a visibly frustrated Punk executed a Go to Sleep to Gallows and left the ring.
-On the September 24 episode of SmackDown, Gallows confronted Punk by saying that after defeating him later in the night, he would celebrate by having a beer, but Punk would go on to win the match and Gallows would later be released from the company shortly thereafter, fully disbanding The Straight Edge Society.
-Punk would move to Raw months later and assume leadership of The Nexus, which was then renamed to The New Nexus in 2011.
+On the September 24 episode of SmackDown, Gallows confronted Punk by saying that after defeating him later in the night, he would celebrate by having a beer; Punk went on to win the match and Gallows was released from the company shortly thereafter, fully disbanding The Straight Edge Society.
+Punk moved to Raw months later and assumed leadership of The Nexus, which was then renamed to The New Nexus in 2011.